glennawatson/DotNetFoundation.AddTeamMembers/README.md

 ## CSV Input/Output File Format

-The CSV file would be in the following format, where the top line is always `UserName` is each line after is a GitHub username.
+The CSV file would be in the following format, where the top line is always `UserName` and each line after is a GitHub username.

 ```csv
 UserName